Hearing aid financial resources

 You may visit your local Miracle-Ear center or review the application (link above) for full eligibility guidelines.

 Starkey Cares is a corporate social responsibility program dedicated to giving back to the local community.
 Starkey Cares can help individuals struggling to afford hearing aids acquire state-of-the-art hearing aids.
-This program is expected to launch some time in 2021.
-You can check the Starkey Cares webpage for more information.
-Applications will be available there when the program launches.
+For more information about their program, you can check the Starkey Cares webpage.

 The Travelers Protective Association of America